-A fourth walk in Penang will be held n Penang on Sunday, 3 September starting at Sunrise Tower.
-Meet at 5.00pm.
-Make sure you come and show your support.
+A fourth walk in Penang will be held on Sunday, 3 September starting at Sunrise Tower at 5.00pm.

-A first walk was held in Johor Bharu on 19 August.
+A first walk from the zoo in Johor Bharu was held on 19 August.
 Turnout was small, as it had never been attempted before.

 A third walk was held on Sunday, 9 April at the Penang Botanic Garden at 5.30pm.

 About 120 people and 80 people participated in the first and second walks in Penang on 26 March and 2 April.